jamacku/systemd/README.md

 ## Details

-Most documentation is available on [systemd's web site](https://systemd.io/).
+Most documentation is available on [systemd's web site](https://systemd.io/). a

 Assorted, older, general information about systemd can be found in the [systemd Wiki](https://www.freedesktop.org/wiki/Software/systemd).